 6.)
 B2B Email Marketing is All About Providing Educational Information to Allow Your Prospects to Make a Better Purchasing Decision

-Both consumers and businesses like to be well-informed about major purchases.
+Both consumers and businesses like to be well-informed about major purchases and an effective email strategy recognizes this.
 While a pack of pencils isn’t necessarily a big deal, fixed assets are a major decision.
 Not only must these meet required specifications, but quality and customer service are important.
-Many business customers will want to ensure they know about the company and its reputation before buying something.
+Many business customers will want to know about the company and its reputation before buying something.

 Studies bear this out.
-In fact, one study shows that among B2B subscribers, 26% are primarily interested in company news.
+One study shows that among B2B subscribers, 26% are primarily interested in company news.
 Such news items can include product releases, but changes in management and acquisitions are also a frequent topic.
-As the saying goes, people buy from people.
+As the saying goes: people buy from people.
+Make sure you have engaging content in your email design that delivers plenty of information to put prospective clients at ease.

 7.)
 Subject Lines are Critical for Your Marketing Emails

-However, marketing emails don’t get that much attention.
-In the case of purchasing decision makers, the ones which pertain to products and services that are needed will probably be read first.
-The rest of them are often ignored.
-In fact, most people don’t open marketing emails unless you entice them to do so through your email subject line.
+Marketing emails don’t typically get that much attention.
+In the case of purchasing decision makers, emails promoting products and necessary services will likely be read first.
+The rest are often ignored.
+Most people don’t open B2B marketing emails unless you entice them to do so through your email subject line.

 8.)
 Personalize as Much as Possible

-Most of us love personalization.
-One way we know this is the number of offices we walk into that has personalized desk accessories.
-Another example is fun stuff with an initial on it.
-But did you know that personalization within B2B email marketing helps as well?
-In fact, personalized subject lines are just the beginning.
-A recent study by Hubspot found that when an email has a personalized call to action, the email will perform 202% better than the ones with basic CTAs.
+Most of us love personalization, as a glance into an office or a glance at a keychain can attest.
+Did you know that personalization within B2B email marketing helps, as well?
+Personalized subject lines are just the beginning.
+One study found that when an email has a personalized call to action, the email will perform 202% better than the ones with basic CTAs.
+Marketing funnels thrive on personalization, rather than cold emails without an attempt to personalize.

 9.)
 Include One Call to Action

-It doesn’t matter how well your B2B email marketing material is written, though, if you don’t include a call to action.
+It doesn’t matter how well your B2B email marketing material is written if you don’t include a call to action.
 After all, people who subscribe to your emails already have some interest in your company.
 Casual web browsers don’t typically cough up their emails.
-However, not all CTAs are created equal.
-One marketing agency did a study which found that, for 90% of CTA link texts, the words “more info” were more effective than “buy now.”
+Not all CTAs are created equal, however.
+One marketing agency did a study did a study and found that, for 90% of CTA link texts, the words “more info” were more effective than “buy now.”

 10.)
 Pick the Right Time to Send

-Although getting people to open your B2B email marketing content is never going to be an exact science, sending it at the right time does help.
+Although getting people to open your B2B email marketing content is never going to be an exact science, sending it at the right time does help your email message get into the right hands.
 In general, the best time to send email is just before your customers are most likely to check their emails.
 For business customers, this is often 10 AM.
-Since many people get to the office between 8 and 9, the 10 AM slot is just after they’ve dealt with the most important emails.
+Since many people get to the office between 8 and 9, the 10 AM slot is just after they’ve dealt with the most important messages they have received.

-Thing is, once the typical decisionmaker has read and responded to emails from the boss and coworkers, they’ll start looking at other emails which are relevant, including marketing.
-Other popular times to send email is at midnight, 1 PM (catch the after-lunch email check), and 4 PM (last call for distractions).
+Once the typical decisionmaker has read and responded to important emails from their boss and coworkers, they’ll start looking at another type of emails, including marketing messages.
+Other popular times to send emails include midnight, 1 PM (catch the after-lunch email check), and 4 PM (last call for distractions).
 As always, pay attention to customer habits by checking open times.
-This will allow your company to fine tune its approach.
+This will allow your company to fine tune its approach to email marketing automation and even email list segmentation; different customers may require different send times.

 11.)
 Don’t Forget to Re-Engage with Your Subscribers

-Finally, anyone who does B2B email marketing needs to keep people from falling through the cracks.
+Anyone who does B2B email marketing needs to keep people from falling through the cracks.
 While people are often quick to subscribe to emails, many don’t keep up with everything that’s sent to them.
-This is one reason why Epsilon has found that around 40% of a given email list is inactive.
+This is one reason why one study has found that around 40% of a given email list is inactive.

-To combat this problem, you’ll need to re-engage your subscribers.
+To combat this problem, you’ll need to re-engage your subscribers rather than relying on boring, generic emails.
 There are many ways you can do this, such as by sending a few manual emails.
 Consumer surveys are another method you can use, as is the “we haven’t seen you in a while” email.
 As always, check to see if your jurisdiction requires the occasional re-subscription.

 Being successful in B2B email marketing is an important way to acquire and nurture sales leads.
 As email becomes a more important way of communicating, putting your best foot forward is more important than ever.
-Yet, this is an art form that functions differently from consumer marketing.
-Luckily, by following these best practices you have a good chance of success.
+Effective B2B email marketing is an art form that functions differently from consumer marketing.
+Luckily, by following these best practices, you have a good chance of success.